JohanPlAr/villa-solhem/README.md

   ![Edge](documentation/browsers-edge.gif)

-- The website was checked by devtools implemented in Firefox and Chrome browsers.
+- The website was checked by devtools implemented in Edge and Chrome browsers.

   - Main Page: